bigtimecriminal/map_chart/README.md

 ## Products

-The mapping pipeline will produce a single topojson map file, worldMap.topo.json, containing three layers:
+With the 'world_and_states' configuration file, the mapping pipeline will produce a single topojson map, worldMap.topo.json, containing three layers:

 - countries [national boundaries] with these properties:
-  * SOV_A3 [abbreviation] -> also the id
+  * SOV_A3 (3 letter abbreviation) -> also the id
-  * longName
+  * longName (a caveat - this property is renamed from "SOVEREIGNT", so to use it as the id, you'll need to use that original name in the config file.)
 - states [US states] with these properties:
   * SOV_A3 ["US1"]
   * longName